ideditor/schema-builder/README.md

 - `inDirectory`, `string`: The relative directory of the source data files.
 Defaults to `data`.
 - `outDirectory`, `string`: The relative directory of the built data files.
 Be aware that everything in this directory will be overwritten when building.
 Defaults to `dist`.
+- `sourceLocale`, `string`: The code of the language/locale used for the translatable strings in the data files.
+Defaults to `en`.
 - `taginfoProjectInfo`, `object`: Project metadata required by TagInfo.
 If this info is not provided, the `taginfo.json` file will not be built.
 See the [schema](https://github.com/taginfo/taginfo-projects/blob/master/taginfo-project-schema.json) for more details.
 - `processPresets`, `function(presets)`: An opportunity to edit the built presets.
 - `processFields`, `function(fields)`: An opportunity to edit the built fields.